 The Differences Between Health and Safety Regulatory Organizations

 Even at a base level, the name of the health and safety regulatory organization you follow varies across the globe.
-You may be following safety regulations with unique safety terms set by the EHS, SHE, OHS, SHEQ.
+You may be following safety regulations with unique safety terms set by the EHS, SHE, OHS, or SHEQ.

 Glossary of Terms for Health and Safety Organizations